0xMatteo/0xMatteo/README.md

 - ❓  **Who** - Software Engineer with a focus on data systems & Machine Learning.
 I am passionate about innovation, sustainability and public issues
 - 🧪 **What** - I'm doing research at the crossroads of Blockchains & Environmental sustainability ([GreenBlocks - Adress-level carbon accounting](https://github.com/mateobelanger/GreenBlocks-Paper))
 - 🌍 **Where** - I lived in Canada, Switzerland and France, originally from Montreal 🦌
-- ⚜️ Currently back i.n Montreal!
+- ⚜️ Currently back in Montreal!

 - 💼 I worked as:
   - Product & Blockchain **Analytics Engineer & Data Scientist** [@LedgerHQ](https://github.com/LedgerHQ)